Brexit, the word that is on the tip of most people’s tongues, as we edge ever closer to the 29th March 2019 deadline.

 Key points include a postponed accounting system for payment of VAT on imports to the UK, the abolishment of the EU digital services VATMOSS scheme, a new ‘CE’ mark and changes to travel and passport arrangements.

 HMRC’s guidance reassures readers of it’s confidence in the government securing a brexit deal and assures that such information is issued to help businesses prepare by following these key steps:

 - think about how you will need to adapt your business to comply with new systems, processes and controls

 - assess the impact of the increased demand for customs declarations on your business

 - consider whether you need to recruit and train additional staff

 - stay up-to-date with Brexit changes

-At Exe Bookkeeping and Payroll Services, we are keeping up to date with all of the latest changes and will shortly be providing a dedicated Brexit information page to assist our clients in keeping up to date with all brexit developments in an easy to understand, jargon free format.
+At Exe Bookkeeping and Payroll Services, we are keeping up to date with all of the latest changes and brexit developments so we can keep you informed in an easy to understand, jargon free format.